aschein/prgds/journal.md

 Results observations:
 * The forecasting performance is **terrible** when using gamma priors over the factor matrix; this is especially true for v2.
 * The Dirichlet models for v2 are generally doing the best.
+* None of the nu_k=0 for the eps=0 version of v2.
+This is disappointing.
+We were hoping that some components would be shut off (like actually *shut off*).

 We want to show that developing this whole model class was worth it.
 One of the main sells is that using Poisson-randomized dynamics yields a richer model class---i.e., one that allows for gamma priors over factors in the Poisson likelihood.
-However, remember, we can make this point for **just the gamma priors over \lambda_k**
+However, remember, we can make this point for **just the gamma priors over lambda_k** (PGDS cannot incorporate those and must shrink with a complicated prior over the transition matrix).
+Let's just stop testing with gamma priors over the factor matrix since that version does terribly and is not necessary to showoff this new model class.